Patio decorating on a dime

 - Do-it-yourself projects are a big part of designing on a dime.
 To buy the parts individually and assemble them yourself is nearly always cheaper than paying someone else to assemble it for you, so before you run by IKEA, keep these ideas in mind.
 Building a great exterior bench is as simple as grabbing a few cinderblocks and an old pallet.
 Fabric scraps can be used to upholster a bench or make great accent pillows for chairs.
 You can always bring an unwanted couch outside after touching it up with a blanket or cute pillows.
 Old pallets can even be turned into tables with a few nails and a fresh coat of paint.
 The internet contains many safe ideas on how to install a fire pit at half the cost!
 As always, though, make sure the size of your furniture is in line with the size of your space.

 - Cheap tricks like Chinese lanterns or candles for outdoor lighting really update a space without the heavy price tag.
 A fresh coat of paint on an outside wall or defining your patio with curtains make the space feel more personalized and contained.

 Don't be stuck on the idea that everything needs to be brand new or expensive.
 Some of the best patios are built on recycled and refurbished things.
 You can get the patio of your dreams without the giant price tag!

 Take the Next Step:

-- For more on decorating outside spaces, please visit The Dollar Stretcher Library.
+- Get more great tips for decorating outside spaces n a budget by visiting The Dollar Stretcher Library.

 Share your thoughts about this article with the editor.